 You can distinguish males from females only after they have reached about 6” in length.
 The plastron, or bottom part of the shell, is concave towards the rear in males, while it is flat in females.

 The underside of a male desert tortoise, showing

 the concavity towards the rear (right of picture).

 The flat underside of a female desert tortoise.

-Like all reptiles, tortoises carry the bacteria salmonella in their digestive tracts.
-Humans can become infected with the disease salmonellosis through contact with the feces of a turtle that carries the bacteria.
-Children have a higher risk of salmonellosis infection from turtles because they are more likely to play with the animal, putting their hands or the turtle near their mouth.
-To learn more about the risks associated with turtles and salmonellosis, visit the Food and Drug Administration’s Center for Veterinary Medicine.
+Be aware that tortoises, like all reptiles, carry the bacteria salmonella in their digestive tracts.
+Humans can become infected with a disease, salmonellosis, through contact with feces of a turtle that has the salmonella bacteria.
+Children are at a high risk of salmonellosis infection from turtles because children are more likely to play with turtles, especially small turtles, as though they are toys, and put them in their mouths.
+To learn about risks associated with turtles and salmonellosis, visit the Food and Drug Administration’s Center for Veterinary Medicine website.

 return to Caring for a Captive Desert Tortoise